Schmuhl ready to rebuild state Democrat party

 Schmuhl said the election of Democrat Joe Biden as president is something the party at all levels can build on in the future.

-With the 2021 redistricting being delayed until September, he said it’s a concern.
+He said the 2021 redistricting being delayed until September is a concern.

 “It needs to be more fair,” he said.
 “The maps matter and who draws the maps is important.
 People should pick their representatives.”